NIFTy-PPL/NIFTy/README.md

 ### Download

-The latest release is tagged **v1.0.7** and is available as a source package at [](https://gitlab.mpcdf.mpg.de/ift/NIFTy/tags).
-The current version can be obtained by cloning the repository:
+The current version of Nifty3 can be obtained by cloning the repository:

     git clone https://gitlab.mpcdf.mpg.de/ift/NIFTy.git

+and switching to the "master" branch:

+    cd NIFTy
+    git checkout master

 ### Installation on Ubuntu